Character subpage for the Universe 9 characters.

 - Walking Shirtless Scene: Keeping with what appears to be tradition among Universe 9 fighters, he doesn't wear any clothes outside of his pants.

-- We Hardly Knew Ye: He becomes Frieza plaything for a good while, which so terrifies him that he rings himself out to escape it.
+- We Hardly Knew Ye: Frieza tortures him for a good while, which so terrifies him that he rings himself out to escape it.
 He doesn't even get to show off his abilities, as Frieza shot him down before he could even attack.
 Then he was erased with his universe.
 In the manga, this is averted, as he legitimately gives Piccolo some trouble.

 - Winged Humanoid: A humanoid bat with a third eye on his forehead, he uses his wings to fly in the Tournament of Power.